ghunteranderson/tsugi/README.md

 # Importing Types, Functions, and Variables
 Types have a fully qualified name that consist of the <module>.<type>.
-That means refercing another type might look like this.
+That means referencing another type might look like this.
 ```
 var obj = new tsugi.package.CustomType(arg1, arg2, arg3);
 ```
 But we like easy to read code and this is not that.
-We can use the `with` keyword to specify any aliasing.
+We can use the `with` keyword to specify any imports or aliasing.
+In Tsugi, with statements should be listed at the beginning of the file directly below the module declaration
 ```
 // Types can be imported allowing them to be referenced without the module prefix
+// This works for classes, interaces, and lists
-with tsugi.util.Math
+with type tsugi.util.StringBuilder
-var pi = Math.PI
+var bob = new StringBuilder()

-// Static members of a type can be imported as well to ommit the type name when referencing them
+// Spaces can be imported to access functions and constants without the module prefix
-with tsugi.util.Math.pow
-with tsugi.util.Math.PI
+with space tsugi.util.Math
-var pipi = pow(PI, 2)
+var pipi = Math.pow(Math.PI, 2)

 // If we want to keep a module prefix but make it shorter, we can alias the module name
-with tsugi.long.stocking as pls
+with module tsugi.long.stocking as pls
 // Using a type from this module might now look like this
 pls.Type t = new pls.Type(arg1, arg2)
 // Note that only modules can be aliased.
 Types and methods cannot be aliased